younghhk/STAT_COMP/DESCRIPTIVE_STATS.md

 ```

 2. Set working directory in your local folder.
-Import `recid.csv` file and provide the appropriate summary statistics (depending on the data types) of each column.
+Import [recid.csv](https://app.box.com/s/5glnpw5iia8fwgzquevym91a3rsfye9e) data and provide the appropriate summary statistics (depending on the data types) of each column.
 Create a new column, termed `married2`, which assigns 1 to "Yes",  0 to "No".
 Write the updated csv file with `married2` column,  `recid_new.csv`,  in your working directory.